 If you didn’t file in 2015 or 2016 either, you will have to do all of the above, twofold or threefold.
 Your check may be withheld unless you are up to date on your tax filing.

-The three-year window is closing; check with your tax professional to confirm if you did or did not file in 2014 (or 2015, or 2016!), and consult them about the deductions and credits you may take for these years; the ease of late filing will entirely depend on how much your financial circumstances have changed since then.
+The three-year window is closing to check if you have a refund waiting.
+Check with your tax professional to confirm if you did or did not file in 2014 (or 2015, or 2016!), and consult them about the deductions and credits you may take for these years; the ease of late filing will entirely depend on how much your financial circumstances have changed since then.
 The upside: you’ll have an extra refund to put to good use this year!